Florida’s Clergy Sexual Abuse Lawyers

 When you meet with one of our attorneys, we will discuss the facts of your case and offer you various legal options that could include one or more of the following:

-Civil litigation involves the filing a lawsuit against a Catholic Diocese that seeks money damages for the pain and suffering, medical (therapy) expenses, and wage losses of a victim of clergy sexual abuse.
+Civil litigation involves the filing of a lawsuit against a Catholic Diocese that seeks money damages for the pain and suffering, medical (therapy) expenses, and wage losses of a victim of clergy sexual abuse.
 Sometimes, the courts will also allow us to seek punitive damages when the Diocese’s conduct in covering up for and protecting a predator priest or serial abuser is particularly egregious.

 We recognize that money does not repair the damage done by the violation of trust and bodily integrity that is sexual abuse.
-However, in reality, therapy, medication, education, and the repair of broken relationships is expensive and that should be the responsibility of those responsible for hurting you, not you, your family, or even Florida’s taxpayers.
+However, in reality, therapy, medication, education, and the repair of broken relationships are expensive, and that should be the responsibility of those responsible for hurting you, not you, your family, or even Florida’s taxpayers.
 Additionally, as one of the richest institutions in the world, the Roman Catholic Church only gets the message that it made mistakes and bad decisions that endangered innocent people when they (or their insurers) have to write a check.

 Police Report and Criminal Prosecution

 Every state has a different statute of limitations for the investigation and prosecution of sex crimes against children.
 As in other states, the Florida statute of limitations will also depend upon the age of the victim and the specific sexual acts performed by the perpetrator.
 If you are interested in pursuing criminal action against your perpetrator, our attorneys will be your advocates through that process.
-It is a common misconception that the victim of sexual abuse is in control of the criminal prosecution; in reality, the victim is only a witness in the State of Florida’s case.
+It is a common misconception that the victim of sexual abuse is in control of the criminal prosecution; in reality, the victim is only a witness in the state of Florida’s case.
 Other times, a decision is made not to prosecute a case for various reasons, and victims do not typically have a say in that decision.

 The criminal justice process can be overwhelming and confusing if the prosecutor, who is often managing a large caseload, does not adequately communicate with the victims of crime.
 Unfortunately, that happens more often than not through no fault of the prosecutor.
 It is simply the reality of a system stretched to its limits with limited resources.
 While our attorneys do not actively participate in the criminal proceedings, we can be your guide through the process.